StellarSand/privacy-settings/Privacy Settings/Brave-Privacy-Settings.md

 ## Search engine
-- Search engine used in address bar: DuckDuckGo or any other privacy respecting search engine like Startpage etc.
+- Search engine used in address bar: DuckDuckGo or any other privacy respecting search engine like from Manage search engines.
 - Web Discovery Project: Off